RobRendell/gTove/README.md

     could include an option of setting the scale.
 * Default "tutorial" scenario which uses some of the advanced features.
 Requires the ability to put text down on the map to explain the features.
+* Split app into seperately loadable sections, to speed up initial load?  https://github.com/jamiebuilds/react-loadable
+* Fog of War is a monochrome bitmap with one pixel per tile, but takes up 4 bytes per pixel.
+Investigate ways to store it as a monochrome image, e.g. https://gist.github.com/vukicevic/8112515 (not sure if the browser doesn't just convert it to 32 bpp internally when it loads it anyway...)

 # Objects
 List of data needed for each object type.
 Put them in the order of importance - later ones imply non-essential